apache/druid/docs/tutorials/tutorial-query.md

 for querying data in Druid.

-It assumes that you've completed the [Quickstart](../tutorials/index.md) or one of the following tutorials, since we will be querying datasources created in the tutorials:
+It assumes that you've completed the [Quickstart](../tutorials/index.md) or one of the following tutorials, since we'll query datasources that you would have created by following one of them:

 * [Tutorial: Loading a file](../tutorials/tutorial-batch.md)
 * [Tutorial: Loading stream data from Kafka](../tutorials/tutorial-kafka.md)
 * [Tutorial: Loading a file using Hadoop](../tutorials/tutorial-batch-hadoop.md)

-There are various ways to issue Druid SQL queries, from the Druid console, using a command line utility and by posting the query by HTTP.
-We'll look at each of these here.
+There are various ways to run Druid SQL queries: from the Druid console, using a command line utility and by posting the query by HTTP.
+We'll look at each of these.

 ## Query SQL from the Druid console